 The COVID-19 pandemic has exacerbated these harsh realities facing young Canadians and our teachers.
 We must provide our teachers and students with a self-care tool kit that guides them to slow down, cultivate self-awareness and inner resources to navigate challenges with more confidence, ease, resilience and self-empowerment.

-At the beginning of August of this year Antonio Guterres, secretary-general of the United Nations
+At the beginning of August of 2020 Antonio Guterres, secretary-general of the United Nations

 described the Covid-19 pandemic as having led to

 the largest disruption of education in history, with over a billion children having been affected.

 He stated that we are at a defining moment for the world’s children and young people,

 and that we have a generational opportunity to re-imagine education

 and for all the chaos, the grief, trauma and disruption that the pandemic has caused

 it has also created that space for re-imagining education.

 “only when it is dark enough can you see the stars” – Dr. Martin Luther King Jr.

 World Health Organisation (WHO) calls violence against children the hidden crisis of the COVID-19 pandemic.